elk-audio/elk-docs/sushi/sushi_overview.rst

 Elk will guarantee that the graphics rendering will never interfere with the audio dsp processing.**

-Meanwhile, end-users can integrate your device with their other media devices, using MIDI, Ableton Link, and OSC.
+Meanwhile, end-users can integrate an Elk device with their other media devices using MIDI, Ableton Link, and OSC.

 Discovering Initial Sushi Configuration's Available Parameters
 --------------------------------------------------------------

 These can be discovered in several ways.

-The name, label, ID and OSC paths for the hosted plugins' parameters, is dumped to stdout in JSON format when running Sushi with the flag *--dump-plugins*.
+The name, label, ID and OSC paths for the hosted plugins' parameters, can be dumped to stdout in JSON format when running Sushi with the flag *--dump-plugins*.
 For example, to pipe the parameters for the LV2 JX10 example configuration into a .json file, type the following: